slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Don't be irreplaceable, if you can't be replaced, you can't be promoted.*
+- If it drains you, it's not for you.
+Always remember that.

 - "Don't try to be original.
 Be simple.
 Be good technically, and if there is something in you, it will come out."
 - i’m really good in thsi game so i showld keep playaing vs i’m really good in thsi game so i showld stop playaing